dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 - `name`, which holds the name of the product
 - and `price`, which holds its price

 You probably noted that your *IDE* started complaining about the `@Data` annotation.
-This annotation comes from the `lombok` library, which we still need to import on our application.
+This annotation comes from the `lombok` library, which we still need to import into our application.
 [Project Lombok](https://projectlombok.org/) aims on reducing the boilerplate code that is repeated in many parts of a Java application, like *getters* and *setters*.
 In the entity above, we used `@Data` to take out the burden of defining a lot of accessor methods for the entity's properties.
 There are many other features that Lombok brings to the table, [take a look at its docs](http://jnb.ociweb.com/jnb/jnbJan2010.html).

 To import it, add the following element as a child of `dependecies` in the `pom.xml` file: